Financial Security for Life

 Disability Insurance will pay you a tax-free monthly benefit to provide for yourself and your family if you become disabled during your working years and are unable to continue in your employment.
 We offer numerous plans that can provide financial protection for you and your family should you suffer a disability before or after retirement.

-Short-Term Disability Insurance: This type of disability policy has a waiting period of 0 to 14 days and a maximum benefit period of no longer than two years.
-These policies are generally obtained through group coverage through an employer or other association.
+Short-Term Disability Insurance: This type of disability policy has a waiting period of 0 to 14 days and a benefit period of 13 weeks to 2 years.
+While often offered as group coverage through an employer, individual policies are also available.

-Long-Term Disability Insurance: This type of disability policy has a waiting period from several weeks to several months.
-The maximum benefit period ranges from 6 months to retirement time.Learn More
+Long-Term Disability Insurance: This type of disability policy has a waiting period from several weeks to a year or longer.
+The benefit period can ranges from 6 months up to age 70.
+Long-term disability insurance is offered by several companies.Learn More

 What Is Long-Term Care Insurance?